-1. For which measure(s) were the school percent positives the lowest?
-For which measure(s) were the percentages the highest?

-- 2. For which measure(s) were the school percent positives higher than the city?
-For which measure(s) were the percentages lower than the city? - 3.
-What else do you see in the data?
+- What topics had the highest percent positives that should be considered for scaling or continuing?
+What topics have a drop after implementing a change in the past year(s) that may need revisiting? - For which question(s) were the school percent positives higher than the city?
+For which question(s) were the percentages lower than the city?